MarisaNicoleSloan/career-portfolio/custom-sitemap-index/README.md

 <img src="https://i.imgur.com/cBQFUqp.png">

-One a user clicked on one of the high-level sitemaps, they could see all the URLs associated with a particular category.
+Once a user clicked on one of the high-level sitemaps, they could see all the URLs associated with a particular category.
 This example is a snapshot of all the locations on the site stored in the locations sitemap.

 <img src="https://i.imgur.com/6630vKV.png">